8 min read

 • The West Bank is noticeably more touristy and unpleasant, so I would stick to the East Bank and head over the river when you visit Karnak and Luxor Temple.

-If enjoyed slowly and consciously on your own terms, you will be taken by the magic of Upper Egypt (curiously, the southern part of Egypt is called Upper Egypt), and it will never leave you.
+If enjoyed slowly and consciously on your terms, you will be taken by the magic of Upper Egypt (curiously, the southern part of Egypt is called Upper Egypt), and it will never leave you.
 I lost track of the people I met there who came in the 70s and 80s and have returned each year, hooked on the magnetism of this ineffable land.

 To return home from Luxor, you can repeat either option (A) or (B) mentioned above, with the added option of (C), a flight from Luxor.